ironsketch/ironsketch.github.io/timeline.md

 * Add other characters (at the least have them scroll with the game and the ability to walk back and forth)
 * Detect collision with these other characters and cat
-* Implement health and decrement with collision
+* Implement health and decrement with collision ✓
 * Implement death if player jumps on another character

 ##### March 24th [] #####

-Add different platforms and create 'holes' where the cat can die from
+Add different platforms and create 'holes' where the cat can die from (WIP)

 ##### March 20th [] #####